Kriz-hub/Holiday-Dialysis/README.md

 After this project looked sufficient on a laptop I knew that it was very important to get it right on a phone.
 My idea was to "break" the navbar into 2 parts: On the first line a logo and on the second line nav links.
 There I discovered the downside of Bootstrap: It's very hard to make own changes.
 For example it needed a class "ml-auto" to align the nav-items to the right on a desktop, but it requered the class of "mx-auto" to get it centered on a phone.
 That isn't something to combine.
 Therefore I decided to rewrite the navbar without the method of Bootstrap.
 The lesson I learned is to be critical to methods like Bootstrap, sometimes they can be rigid and therefore not flexible enough.

 Then I focussed on higher resolutions of destop screens.
 It was a bit disappointing that parts of section 2 are shown on the page of Section 1, etc, see also __12.
 Bugs__.
-The solution was to make the font-size relative to 100vh and make containers of sections with the screensize of 100vh.
+The solution for it was to make the font-size relative to 100vh and make containers of sections with a screensize of 100vh.

 ## 5. Research